 Our experienced technicians will inspect switches, receptacles, fixtures and ceiling fans.
 Then a short segment of copper wire is attached to the existing terminations using the connector.
 This creates a conductive connection between aluminum and copper without the two wires being in direct contact, thus mitigating the hazards caused by the two materials' different expansion rates.

 InspectAPedia.com® - Online encyclopedia of building & environmental inspection, testing, diagnosis, repair, & problem prevention advice - illustrated, detailed, authoritative research on finding, diagnosing, testing, correcting, & preventing building defects, energy conservation, & indoor environmental hazards.
 Unbiased information, no conflicts of interest.

 Kwick Lights can take care of project management responsibilities for your commercial project.

+Our comprehensive reporting includes photos of all repaired devices, their type, location and state encountered.
 Upon completion of the repair, our team will provide the necessary documentation along with photo evidence of the work performed.
-Your insurance carrier will request this information in order to adjust the insurance premium.
+We then provide this information to your insurance carrier.

-We've partnered with financial service providers to extend financing options for aluminum wiring repair.
-We can also coordinate the aluminum wiring repair with your insurance policy renewal in order to immediately start realizing your savings.
+We've partnered with financial service providers to extend financing options for large aluminum wiring repair projects.
+We can also align the aluminum wiring repair with your insurance policy renewal in order to immediately start realizing your savings.

 Aluminum wiring can be identified either by a stamp reading "Aluminum" or "AL" along the jacket, or by the conductor's silver color, versus the brown color of copper.
 Remember that only experienced electricians should deal with live power circuits - call Kwick Lights today if you're unsure and would like for a technician to evaluate your home.